 Another of our favorite episodes features Sally Mahloudji Vogelhut, Managing Director at MVision Private Equity Advisers.
 In the episode, Mahloudji Vogelhut discusses women in private equity and the much-needed push towards greater inclusion.

 Podcasts are a great easily-digestible way to stay in-the-know on all things private equity.
-Add these podcasts to your morning compute playlist and you’ll quickly acquire a wealth of knowledge on the current and future state of private equity.
+Add these 9 private equity podcasts will keep you on the cutting edge of private equity no matter if you are a seasoned parter or beginner.